 Situated on Portugal's southern coast, the Algarve is blessed with the perfect holiday climate.
 Summer temperatures regularly reach over 30 degrees and the average daytime temperature during the winter is around 14 degrees.

-It is a golfers paradise, where the mild winters allow golfers from northern European to enjoy the warm, sunny days and when back home their own courses are unplayable.
+It is a golfers' paradise, where the mild, sunny days of winter provide a welcome escape from the cold, wet and often unplayable courses of Northern Europe.
 But the Algarve is not just about Golf.
 There is something for everyone including watersports, horseriding, sightseeing, fishing, hunting, shopping, theme parks and a record number of EEC "Blue Flag" beaches.

 Come and see for yourself ... and bring your Lonely Planet Guide with you!